-Ocean Power Technologies Inc. (OPTT), a builder of systems that generate electricity from the motion of waves, fell after sales declined 26 percent in its fiscal fourth quarter.
+Ocean Power Technologies Inc. (OPTT:US), a builder of systems that generate electricity from the motion of waves, fell after sales declined 26 percent in its fiscal fourth quarter.

 Sales in the quarter ending April 30 were $1.4 million, down from $1.9 million in the same period a year earlier, Pennington, New Jersey-based Ocean Power said today in a statement.
 Its net loss narrowed 23 percent to $4.1 million.

 Revenue declined in part because the company completed a project with the U.S. Navy in the third fiscal quarter, according to the statement.

 Ocean Power won a grant of A$66.5 million ($68 million) from Australia’s Department of Resources, Energy and Tourism for the project with Lockheed in Victoria, Australia.
 The two companies have been collaborating on the technology since 2004.
 Ocean Power is also developing wave-energy projects in Oregon, Hawaii, Spain and the U.K.

 Ocean Power’s PowerBuoys are tethered to the sea bottom and generate power as waves and tides move them up and down.

 To contact the reporter on this story: Ehren Goossens in New York at email@example.com

 To contact the editor responsible for this story: Reed Landberg at firstname.lastname@example.org